pbs-software/pbs-tools/README.md

 In July 2018, the package was updated to include a new function called `linguaFranca`, which translates a limited set of BC stock assessment english words that appear in figures into french.
 This feature was largely driven by <a href="http://www.dfo-mpo.gc.ca/csas-sccs/process-processus/translation-traduction-eng.html">CSAS' mandate</a> to make all scientific research documents accessible to anglophone and francophone readers.

-One final note &#8211; although influences by Wizard Wickham pervade the Rverse these days, reliance on the convoluted machinations of the overlord will be deprecated in PBS packages wherever possible.
+Influences by Wizard Wickham pervade the Rverse these days; however, reliance on the convoluted machinations of the overlord will be deprecated in PBS packages wherever possible.
 While 'ggthis' and 'ggthat' provide code shortcuts, the underlying operations are not transparent.
-Furthermore, connecting ggblobs using <a href="https://www.fromthebottomoftheheap.net/2015/06/03/my-aversion-to-pipes/">pipes</a> simply makes the mess even more difficult to clean up.
+Furthermore, connecting 'ggblobs' using <a href="https://www.fromthebottomoftheheap.net/2015/06/03/my-aversion-to-pipes/">pipes</a> simply makes the mess even more difficult to clean up.
 Resist assimilation and keep your R code pure.

-Another old R curmudgeon,<br> Rowan Haigh
+As with any freely available product, there is no warranty or promise that **PBStools** will perform adequately for all circumstances.
+Additionally, coding errors are possible, and users should contact the package maintainer if bugs are detected.

+Maintainer: <a href="mailto:rowan.haigh@dfo-mpo.gc.ca">Rowan Haigh</a>

 <p align="right"><img src="DFOlogo_small.jpg" alt="DFO logo" style="height:30px;"></p>